 03 of 07

 You’ll see plenty of tennis shoes and flats and business shoes in Seattle, but you’ll also see a lot of boots.
 Again, it comes down to function intertwining with fashion.
 You can wear flats or tennis shoes with mesh in them, but from September to April, rain is common.
 Rain does not go well with flats or tennis shoes with mesh in them.
 Boots allow you to walk through the rain and puddles with confidence and ease.
-They also look jaunty and stylish.
+Boots allow you to go on a good hike in any weather (assuming they're hiking boots).
+Boots also can look jaunty and stylish.
+If you're looking for what to wear for a big night out in the fall or winter, a look with boots is the way to go - pair them with a skirt, slacks, leggings or whatever you wish.
+Boots are versatile and complement any look.

 During the cooler months, long socks also can make a big difference.
 Because the air can be moist and cool, the chill can be cutting even when it's not that cold.
 Long socks work great with boots, but also increase your comfort by leaps and bounds on a chilly day.